Ben Walker meets Duke Corporate Education’s Renaissance Man

 Inertia, he suggests, is a stubbornly powerful force.
 “From an organizational perspective, when you are doing something new you are working against the status quo,” says Ferrell.
 “There are a lot of antibodies that keep you from moving against the stream.
 There are a lot of reasons why we just want to continue down the path that we were always on – from a personal standpoint it’s more comfortable.

 “It turns out that we like to do things that we are good at.
 To stop something where we know what the outcome is going to be, to try something where we are not sure what is going to happen, is difficult.
-It requires a lot of intention – and a lot of support – to be able to
+It requires a lot of intention – and a lot of support – to be able to do that.”

 Companies know they are supposed to innovate, but often interpret it as a mandate for piecemeal development, rather than removing themselves from the day-to-day and asking what their processes are for.
 “What are the behaviours we are trying to encourage, how do we view the problem from the person’s perspective?
 In my teaching, I try to give people the space to step back and ask: ‘Who is this for, and how do we engage with those people and get them what they need now?’”